 Gaining Traction & Growing Your Business

-Once you gain traction as an idea, service or product you must have the ability to adapt with the growth of your business.
+Once you gain traction as an idea, the service or product must have the ability to adapt to the growth of your business.
 Staying in the mindset of the owner and not embracing the manager role will ultimately slow and stifle the successful growth of any company.
 A successful entrepreneur understands that starting a business is simply just the beginning.

 During the phase of managing the company, you have to learn how to acquire and properly manage a team of people.
 Yes, you have to hire people.
 When you are a small company, the first or second person added to the team may be easier to recruit and manage.
 But as the business grows, the process of hiring and leading becomes extremely different.